Fullscreen

 Tutorial - A Simple Pretty Tracker.

 The step-by-step tutorial that follows will allow you to create a pretty tracker within the trackers function.
 This is a recommended first step to creating a more complicated pretty tracker.
 In this tutorial you will display a pretty tracker item using an Item Output TPL.
-If you get that far, you can use the template made here as the basis for a Pretty Tracker in a Wiki?
-Output TPL.
+If you get that far, you can use the template made here as the basis for a Pretty Tracker in a Wiki Output TPL.

 Note: This tutorial assumes you know how to set up a tracker.